 Containers on Summit

-Users can build container images with Podman, convert it to a SIF file, and run the container using the Singularity runtime.
+Users can build container images with Podman, convert it to a SIF file, and run the container using the Apptainer runtime.
 This page is intended for users with some familiarity with building and running containers.

 Basic Information

 Podman is a container framework from Red Hat that functions as a drop in replacement for Docker.
-On Summit, we will use Podman for building container images and converting them into tar files for Singularity to use.
+On Summit, we will use Podman for building container images and converting them into tar files for Apptainer to use.
 Podman makes use of Dockerfiles to describe the images to be built.
 We cannot use Podman to run containers as it doesn’t properly support MPI on Summit, and Podman does not support storing its container images on GPFS or NFS.

 Due to Podman’s lack of support for storage on GPFS and NFS, container images will be